hcote/summarize-ai/README.md

 - **Ask questions** — Ask specific questions about the page content and get instant answers
 - **Multi-turn chat** — Have back-and-forth conversations with AI about what you're reading
 - **Multiple summary styles** — Choose the format that works best for you
-- **Platform-aware** — Specialized extraction for YouTube transcripts, Reddit threads, X/Twitter posts, Gmail emails, and more
+- **Platform-aware** — Specialized extraction for YouTube transcripts, Reddit threads, X/Twitter threads, Gmail emails, and more
 - **History** — Saved summaries are auto-restored when you revisit a page
 - **Light & dark themes** — Matches your preference
 - **Side panel support** — Use as a popup or pin it as a side panel
-- **No account needed** — Start using it immediately with 10 free summaries
+- **No account needed** — Start using it immediately with 15 free requests

 ## Supported Platforms